MCHU-1999/geo-1015-hw03/README.md

 │   └── ... (any code goes in that folder, you can create new folders in that folder) └── README.md
 ```
-The `/data` folder contains the output you obtain with your code for the 2 dataset given in the starting code.
+The `/data` folder contains both the input and output for the 2 given datasets.

-In the `README.md`, add the name and student number of each of the members.